So Quiet on the Canine Front: So quiet on the canine front

 Scene 5 intertitle card: "So quiet on the canine front."
 The dogs are in an underground bunker, some of them standing and others on all fours, enduring the constant shelling.
 All are wearing uniforms, with upturned metal dog bowls strapped in the manner of helmets upon their heads.
 They are called out of the trenches and crawl, on all fours, through a battlefield, with shells exploding around them.
 Arriving at an outpost, they see a machine gun bullet roll of sausages and are told by a commanding officer, "men, we've discovered an improvement on barbed wire entanglement — we will lure the enemy into no man's land with these irresistible wieners — and our machine gunners will do the rest".
 When an enemy dachshund, wearing a uniform and metal coffeemaker filtering cup as a helmet. runs out of the trenches, on all fours, to eat the wieners, he is sprayed with machine gun fire, but jumps back into the trench unharmed.
-He later returns and grabs all the wieners which he brings to his side's trenches to share with his fellow soldiers who emit non-English-language sounds as they run on all fours to eat the treats.
+He later returns and grabs all the wieners which he brings to his side's trenches to share with his fellow soldiers who emit non-English-language sounds as they run on all fours to devour the treats.

 The same rookies a week later

 Scene 6 intertitle card: "The same rookies a week later."
 As shell reverberations continue to shake the bunker, Capt.
 Growler seeks "a man to fly on enemy headquarters — who will volunteer?"
 Pvt.
 Barker is involuntarily chosen when he yelps as a result of a bayonet poke from his laughing rival.
 He is ordered to "Proceed by airplane to enemy Hdqts.
 Obtain troop movements.
 Disguise as enemy nurse."
 Parachuting into a hayloft, he interrupts a pair of amorous dogs.
 Infiltrating the other side's command center, he greets, in a falsetto voice, German-accented enemy officers and is told by one of them, "Never have I seen such a beautiful mama".
-Attempting to leave, Barker snares his "nurse dress" and, as the garment is pulled off, he is revealed as a spy and ordered to be executed.
+Attempting to leave, Barker snares his "nurse dress" and, as the garment is pulled off, is exposed as a spy and ordered to be executed.
 Back on the English-speaking side, an officer announces that a charge will be mounted to rescue "our buddy" and shouts, "follow me, men! over the top we go!
-One dog tries to fit a gas mask over his muzzle, while cannons blast through the night sky.
+One dog struggles to fit a gas mask over his muzzle, while cannons blast through the night sky.
 The dogs run across no man's land while enemy General von Pretzel orders the execution to proceed.
 Barker's "sez you" compatriot throws a "flea grenade" at enemy dogs who launch into a frenzy of scratching.
-Von Pretzel mockingly laughs and tells Barker that "you'll die like a dog" and orders the use of poison gas "limburger bomb", but the weapon explodes near him and he collapses while emitting blubbering sounds.
+Von Pretzel laughs derisively, telling Barker, "you'll die like a dog" and orders the use of "limburger bomb" version of poison gas, but the weapon suddenly explodes causing him to collapse while emitting blubbering sounds.
 Spotting his former laughing rival, Barker says, "my pal — you saved my life", as another limburger bomb explosion envelops them in noxious fumes.